 Like getting a new filter, spark plug replacement is crucial in lawn mower troubleshooting.
 When you spot a wet spark plug, always remember that it can cause further damage to the engine if not replaced immediately.

-Our team of lawn mower experts firmly suggests spark plug replacement every 25 hours of cutting operation.
+It’s advisable doing a spark plug replacement every 25 hours of cutting operation.
 But if that’s not possible for you, it’s only logical to get a new spark plug once every year.

-If your mowers run with an electric ignition switch, checking the battery levels can help you figure out my the machine isn’t working.
+If your mowers run with an electric ignition switch, checking the battery levels can help you figure out why the machine isn’t working.
 You may not know, but any Toro dealer will tell you that the unit will not start with a defective battery.

 If you see a yellow and red light flashing in its indicator, your battery is still charging.
 As soon as the green light appears, that’s when you know it’s fully charged.
 However, keep in mind that it’ll take a whole day or two to get your lawn mower full-charge battery.